-We want to keep you informed on how the COVID-19 pandemic is affecting your midwifery care.
-As the information is rapidly evolving from day to day, please check back to this site for changes as we will be updating it weekly.
+We want to keep you informed on how the COVID-19 pandemic is affecting midwifery care.
+As the information is rapidly evolving from day to day, please check back to this site for changes as we will be updating it as relevant information becomes available.
 Please be assured that your midwives are working tirelessly to keep well informed and up to date on the evolving developments and recommendations and will continue to do so.

 The safety and wellbeing of you and your growing baby remains our number one priority.
-For this reason, we are making some important adjustments to how we organize our care to help limit the spread of the infection in the coming months.
+For this reason, we are making important adjustments to how we provide care to help limit the spread of infection in the coming months.

 Covid-19 & Pregnancy

 *Pregnant people are not more susceptible to Covid-19 than other people.
 Social distancing (only going out for required errands, fresh air and maintaining 2m distance between people) and frequent handwashing will significantly reduce your risk of getting the virus.

 *Symptoms of Covid-19 often include fever or chills, extreme fatigue, new or worsening cough, shortness of breath.
 If you have any of these symptoms, please DO NOT come to clinic.
 Instead email the clinic so we can reschedule your appointments and you can discuss with your midwife.

 *Rarer symptoms of Covid-19 can also include muscle ache/fatigue, headache, runny nose, sore throat, diarrhea, vomiting, lack of smell and loss of appetite.
 If you feel you have new onset of the above symptoms that are not related to seasonal allergies, or typical pregnancy symptoms or you are unsure, please email the clinic so that a midwife can speak with you before you come in to clinic.